-2025 Evidence of Coverage for Providence Medicare Extra + Rx (HMO) 68 Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when Services that are covered for you you get these services Fitness benefit Providence Medicare Extra + Rx (HMO) members get to There is no coinsurance. enjoy in-network gyms to help you take control of your copayment, or deductible for health and help you feel your best.
-As a member, you get the the standard fitness benefit. following at low or no cost to you: • Fitness Gyms: You have access to a variety of local gyms.
-You may locate a fitness center, within a 40mile radius, by visiting the fitness website.
-Go to Chapter 2 Section 1 to the Benefit Administrator table for contact information. • Online Fitness: Classes are available, please go to the fitness website for class schedules. • Fitness Activities: You also have access to social events and other activities available on the fitness website.
-Brain Health - A program is available to help you be at your sharpest, exercise your memory, enhance your attention and brain speed.
+Providence Medicare Sycamore + Rx (HMO) members get to enjoy in-network gyms to help you take control of your health and help you feel your best.
+As a member, you get the following at low or no cost to you:

+There is no coinsurance, copayment, or deductible for the standard fitness benefit.

+- Fitness Gyms: You have access to a variety of local gyms.
+You may locate a fitness center, within a 40-mile radius, by visiting the fitness website.
+Go to Chapter 2 Section 1 to the Benefit Administrator table for contact information. - Online Fitness: Classes are available, please go to the fitness website for class schedules. - Fitness Activities: You also have access to social events and other activities available on the fitness website. - Brain Health A program is available to help you be at your sharpest, exercise your memory, enhance your attention and brain speed.

 If you have any questions, need help finding a participating fitness center, want to enroll or learn more about the program, contact the Benefits Administrator.
 You can find their contact information in Chapter 2, Section 1.